imec-idlab/whisper-repository/README.md

 # Whisper-repository
 ===================
-Collection of software used for implementing Whisper
+Collection of software used for implementing Whisper (init version with simple use cases)

 This repository contains the software used for Whisper proof of concept.
 It includes:
 * The Whisper controller: